Chevrolet Malibu: Fifth generation (1997)

-The 1997–1999 Malibus had a front grille with the Malibu logo in silver in the center; 2000–2003 models, and the Classic, had the blue Chevrolet emblem on the front grille.
+The 1997–1999 Malibus had a front grille with the Malibu logo in silver in the center.
+2000–2003 models, as well as the Classic, had the blue Chevrolet emblem on the front grille.
 The 1997–2003 LS models were sometimes equipped with special gold-colored badges (the rear Malibu lettering and logo).

 When a new Malibu was introduced on the Epsilon platform for 2004, the N-body Malibu was renamed Chevrolet Classic and remained in production for the 2004 and 2005 model years, being restricted to rental car companies and fleet orders with production ending in April 2005.

-The 3.1 L V6 was updated partway through the 1999 model year with a new power rating of 170 hp; the 2.4 L 4-cylinder was dropped after 2000.
+The 3.1 L V6 was updated midway through the 1999 model year with a new power rating of 170 hp; the 2.4 L 4-cylinder was dropped after 1999.
 However, a four-cylinder was reintroduced in 2004 when the 2.2 L Ecotec was offered on the Classic.
-U.S. Environmental Protection Agency fuel mileage estimates for the 2.2 L Ecotec engine are 21 mpgus-31 mpgus.
+U.S. Environmental Protection Agency fuel mileage estimates for the 2.2 L Ecotec engine are 21–31 mpgus.